-In the general election of 1932, Fianna Fáil, a much more organised party, secured 72 seats (44.5%) and with the support of the Labour Party was able to form a minority government.
+In the general election of 1932, Fianna Fáil, a much more organized party, secured 72 seats (44.5%) and with the support of the Labour Party was able to form a minority government.

 De Valera and his government hoped to maintain good relations with the IRA.
-To this end he legalised the movement allowing it to parade in public and began to free republican prisoners at the same time he also set about distancing the country from trappings of British rule by removing the Governor General who represented the British king and the oath of fialty.
+To this end, he legalized the movement allowing it to parade in public and began to free republican prisoners at the same time he also set about distancing the country from trappings of British rule by removing the Governor-General who represented the British king and the oath of fialty.

 The rearming of the IRA

-The IRA however were impatient and were seeking the immediate establishment of a republic.
+The IRA, however, was impatient and were seeking the immediate establishment of a republic.
 They had started to recruit and were involved in many street fights with members of the National Guard (Blueshirts), a fascist group lead by Eoin O’ Duffy, a pro-treaty Garda Commissioner sacked by De Valera on the grounds that he could not be impartial due to his political history.